brooklynrail/brooklynrail-platform/content/events/2020/08/jumaane-williams-with-bryan-doerries.md

       of NYS Tenants & Neighbors.
 There, he fought for truly affordable, income-targeted housing across New York City and State.
 In the NYC Council, Jumaane championed landmark legislation that fundamentally transformed policing in NYC.
-Jumaane sponsored the Community Satety Act, reforming the City's Police Department by ending the abuse of Stop, Question & Frisk in communities of color and creating the NYPD's Office of Inspector General to investigate unlawful & unethical behavior.
+Jumaane sponsored the Community Safety Act, reforming the City's Police Department by ending the abuse of Stop, Question & Frisk in communities of color and creating the NYPD's Office of Inspector General to investigate unlawful & unethical behavior.
 Jumaane